 Year Ended December 31,

 2019 2018 2017

 Global Effective Restaurants: ^(a)

 Franchise 1,663 1,633 1,576

 Area license 157 162 164

-Company - - 5
+Company 5

 Total 1,820 1,795 1,745

 System-wide: ^(b)

 Sales percentage change ^(c) 2.2% 3.9% 0.7 %

 Domestic same-restaurant sales percentage change ^{(d) (f)} 1.1% 1.5% (1.9)%

-Franchise: ^(b)
+Franchise: (b)

 Sales percentage change ^(c) 2.2% 4.4% 1.2 %

 Domestic same-restaurant sales percentage change ^(d) 1.0% 1.5% (1.9)%

-Average weekly unit sales (in thousands) \$ 36.7 36.6 \$ 36.3
+Average weekly unit sales (in thousands) \$ 36.7 \$ 36.6 \$ 36.3

-Area License: ^(b)
+Area License: (b)

 IHOP sales percentage change ^(c) 2.7% 0.5% (0.7)%

-(a) "Global Effective Restaurants" are the weighted average number of restaurants open in a given fiscal period, adjusted to account for restaurants open for only a portion of the period.
+[&]quot;Global Effective Restaurants" are the weighted average number of restaurants open in a given fiscal period, adjusted to account for restaurants open for only a portion of the period.
 Information is presented for all Effective Restaurants in the Applebee's and IHOP systems, domestic and international, which includes restaurants owned by franchisees and area licensees as well as those owned by the Company.

-(b) "System-wide sales" are retail sales at Applebee's restaurants operated by franchisees and IHOP restaurants operated by franchisees and area licensees, as reported to the Company, in addition to retail sales at company-operated restaurants.
+[&]quot;System-wide sales" are retail sales at Applebee's restaurants operated by franchisees and IHOP restaurants operated by franchisees and area licensees, as reported to the Company, in addition to retail sales at company-operated restaurants.
 Sales at restaurants that are owned by franchisees and area licensees are not attributable to the Company.
 An increase or decrease in franchisees' reported sales will result in a corresponding increase or decrease in our royalty revenue.
 Unaudited reported sales for Applebee's domestic franchise restaurants, IHOP franchise restaurants and IHOP area license restaurants for the years ended December 31, 2019, December 31, 2018 and December 31, 2017 and sales at company-operated restaurants were as follows:

 Year Ended December 31,

 Reported sales 2019 2018 2017

 (In millions)

 Applebee's domestic franchise restaurant sales \$ 3,954.3 \$ 4,204.1 \$ 4,117.1

-Applebee's company-operated restaurants 131.2 7.1 -
+Applebee's company-operated restaurants 131.2 7.1

-IHOP franchise restaurant sales 3,174.2 3,106.7 2,974.6
+IHOP franchise restaurant sales.
+3,174.2 3,106.7 2,974.6

 IHOP area license restaurant sales 289.5 282.0 280.6

-IHOP company-operated restaurants - - 7.5
+IHOP company-operated restaurants 7.5

 Total \$ 7,549.2 \$ 7,599.9 \$ 7,379.8

-(c) "Sales percentage change" reflects, for each category of restaurants, the percentage change in sales in any given fiscal year compared to the prior fiscal year for all restaurants in that category. (d) "Domestic same-restaurant sales change" reflects the percentage change in sales in any given fiscal year, compared to the same weeks in the prior year, for domestic restaurants that have been operated boild boild
+(c) "Sales percentage change" reflects, for each category of restaurants, the percentage change in sales in any given fiscal year compared to the prior fiscal year for all restaurants in that category.

+[&]quot;Domestic same-restaurant sales change" reflects the percentage change in sales in any given fiscal year, compared to the same weeks in the prior year, for domestic restaurants that have been operated throughout both fiscal years that are being compared and have been open for at least 18 months.
+Because of new restaurant openings and restaurant closures, the domestic restaurants open throughout the fiscal years being compared may be different from year to year.
+Domestic same-restaurant sales percentage change does not include data on IHOP area license restaurants for 2018 and 2017.